upgradelabs/invoicexpress-api/README.md

 4. A GET Request for generate a Invoice PDF

-For them to work, you have to fill with you own credentials:
+For them to work, you have to fill with you own credentials | data:

 ```php
 class GetTest extends TestCase {